plsdoant/data-openings/README.md

 ## How it works

+Two sources, every 30 minutes:

+1. **Simplify / Pitt CSC feed** (~14,000 listings) — broad coverage, but curated by hand, so postings show up hours to days after going live.
+2. **Direct ATS polling** (`ats.py`) — hits company job-board APIs (Greenhouse, Lever, Ashby, Workday) directly, so new roles are caught within one poll instead of waiting on the feed.

-Polls the [Simplify / Pitt CSC internship feed](https://github.com/SimplifyJobs/Summer2027-Internships) (~14,000 listings, refreshed hourly), filters for analyst roles, and posts anything it hasn't seen before.
-Seen listings are tracked in `seen.json`, which the workflow commits back to the repo after each run.
+Everything is filtered for analyst roles, deduped against `seen.json`, and posted.
+The workflow commits `seen.json` back to the repo after each run.

+## Channels

+Set `WEBHOOK_URL_ATS` and direct-ATS finds go to their own channel; feed results stay in `WEBHOOK_URL`.
+If it's unset, everything goes to one channel.

+Each channel keeps one **heartbeat** message showing what was checked and when ("last run 3 minutes ago").
+It edits itself in place on quiet runs, and re-posts below new jobs so it stays at the bottom.

 ## Setup

 1. Create a Discord webhook: Server Settings → Integrations → Webhooks → New Webhook → copy URL.
-2. Add it as a repo secret named `WEBHOOK_URL` (Settings → Secrets and variables → Actions).
+2. Add repo secrets (Settings → Secrets and variables → Actions):
+   - `WEBHOOK_URL` — main channel
+   - `WEBHOOK_URL_ATS` — optional, direct-ATS channel
 3. Settings → Actions → General → Workflow permissions → **Read and write**.
 4. Seed locally so the first run doesn't dump every open role:
    ```bash